maxmarsc/pylilv/README.md

 # pylilv
 A simple setup.py file that download and install `livl.py` from the [official lilv repository](https://github.com/lv2/lilv/blob/master/bindings/python/lilv.py)

-This python is only a module wrapper around the C library, you will need to have the `liblilv` installed on your system.
+This python package is only a module wrapper around the C library, you will need to have the `liblilv` installed on your system.

 If you need both the library and the python module I suggest checking [moddevices/lilvlib](https://github.com/moddevices/lilvlib)